 - 2 cups frozen, shredded hash browns

-- 12 hard boiled eggs, peeled and cut in half reserving the yolks
+- 12 hard boiled eggs, peeled and cut in half saving the yolks for the filling

-- Start by heating a large skillet over medium heat and browning the sausage.
+- Start by heating a large skillet over medium heat to brown the sausage.

-- Break the sausage up into small pieces as you brown it, cooking until all the pink is gone.
+- Break the sausage up into small pieces as it cooks, cooking until all the pink is gone.

-- Remove the sausage to a bowl to cool.
+- Drain and remove the sausage to a bowl to cool.

-- To the same skillet, add the hash browns and cook until crispy and brown.
+- To the same skillet, add the hash browns and cook until crispy and brown, about 10 minutes.

-- Place the hash browns in the same bowl with the sausage to cool.
+- Add the hash browns in the same bowl with the sausage to cool.

 - Stir to combine.

-- Stuff the eggs with the filling and serve - or place in the refrigerator covered with plastic wrap until party time.
+- Stuff the eggs with the filling and garnish with chives.